-As a dermatologist and cosmetic surgeon, Dr Lanzer has a long-standing interest in skin tightening and fat reduction procedures.
-For over 25 years, Dr Daniel Lanzer has performed thousands of procedures and offers the latest abdominoplasty treatment, which is referred to as tummy tuck liposuction or lipectomy.
+As an Australian dermatologist and cosmetic surgeon, Dr Lanzer has a keen interest in skin tightening and fat reduction procedures.
+For over 25 years, Dr Daniel Lanzer has performed thousands of surgical procedures and offers the latest abdominoplasty treatment, which is referred to as a full tummy tuck liposuction procedure or lipectomy.

 Abdominoplasty procedures have been linked to numerous complications, such as trauma and compromised blood supply.
-Dr Pelosi II and III have incorporated the tumescent anaesthesia technique for numbing the area and to reduce bleeding.
+However, studies have shown a significant benefit in reduced back pain, strength, better bladder control and improved confidence following abdominoplasty.
+Dr Pelosi II and III have incorporated the tumescent anaesthesia technique for numbing the area and to reduce bleeding; this also means that a general anaesthetic is not absolutely necessary for this treatment.
 They also incorporate some liposuction when performing an abdominoplasty, named the “abdominolipoplasty”; this means that traditional requirements of blood transfusions are no longer there.
 It also means that some patients can have the procedure under a local anaesthetic, thereby reducing the recovery time.
 They also do not admit the patient to hospital for aftercare.
 As an advocate for tumescent anaesthetic used in tummy tuck Liposuction, Dr Lanzer has seen the benefits of this type of anaesthetic for years.
 Benefits include reduced blood loss, patient comfort, reduced post-operative pain, and a reduced need for heavy pain medication.

 Dr Lanzer’s nursing staff have been provided with the skills to ensure your questions are answered.
 Their knowledge has been developed to cover all aspects of your surgery, including pre-operative considerations and post-operative care.
 They will be available to assist you at any time throughout your journey; this to ensure both your comfort and peace of mind.

-What Should I Know About Tummy Tuck Liposuction?
+What Should I Know About Tummy Tuck Liposuction Procedure?

-A “tummy tuck liposuction” is the procedure whereby excess skin and fat is removed from the abdomen and the underlying muscles are tightened.
+A full “tummy tuck liposuction” is a surgical procedure whereby excess skin and fat is removed from the abdominal area and the underlying muscles are tightened.
 There are two main reasons one may be a candidate for an abdominoplasty.
-The first is pregnancy and the second is a weight gain or loss of + or – 10%.
-These cause wrinkling of the skin and stretch marks, excess fat tissue, and rectus muscle diastasis, whereby the muscles of the abdomen have separated.
+The first is pregnancy and the second is a weight loss or gain of – or + 10%.
+These cause wrinkling of the skin and stretch marks, excess fat tissue, and rectus muscle diastasis, whereby the abdominal muscles have separated.
 When the muscles have been stretched to such an extent, it is highly unlikely that diet and exercise alone will give you the results you desire.
 Liposuction could be an alternative treatment.

 Before you have the procedure, it is always advantageous for patients to get Dr Lanzer’s opinion.
 Based on his expert insight, patients can choose the treatment that is right for them.